-Creation of affordable housing through construction or rehabilitation and the preservation of existing affordable housing are the highest priorities for City investment of CDBG and HOME funds.
+Creation of affordable housing through construction or rehabilitation and the preservation of existing affordable housing are the highest priorities for City investment of CDBG and HOME funds, \$3,516,287 in CDBG and \$2,022,377 in HOME funded these activities.
 As shown in Table 1, the City met or exceeded most of the 2019 Annual Action Plan Goals and its strategic plan goals for the 2015-19 Consolidated Plan term.
 The City and its community partners provided loans to make necessary health and safety improvements to 149 single family, LMI owner-occupied homes.
 The City and its partners added 5 units of new housing through rehabilitation of existing housing and new construction.
 The City provided funding for the acquisition of 2 affordable rental properties to preserve affordability; a total of 63 units.
 All units are slated for rehabilitation in program year 2020.
-HOME funding supported the creation of 41 affordable rental units, 9 of which are designated as HOME-assisted with HOME-program specific affordability and reporting requirements.
-Construction is underway.
-Construction and lease-up will be complete in program year 2020.
-The Coronavirus pandemic (COVID-19) has somewhat delayed completing projects and the pace for advancing new projects.
-A project slated to close in PY 2019, 82 affordable rental units with 8 HOME units, closed in early PY 2020.
+HOME funding was committed to support the creation of 41 affordable rental units, 9 of which are designated as HOME-assisted with HOME-program specific affordability and reporting requirements.
+Construction is underway; construction and lease-up will be complete in 2021.
+The Coronavirus pandemic (COVID-19) has delayed completing projects and the pace for advancing new projects.

 Another priority in the City's 2015-19 Consolidated Plan is Economic Development.
 There were 2 businesses serving LMI residents assisted this program year and another underway.
 There were 4 businesses serving low/mod areas which received funding for façade improvements and there is 1 in progress.
-Ten (10) jobs were created from current and previous years' assisted businesses, and 3 additional projects are underway.
+Ten (10) jobs were created from current and previous years' assisted businesses, and 3 additional projects are underway; CDBG of \$510,000 funded these economic development activities.
 Again, COVID-19 has delayed some job creation, particularly for those businesses which require face-to-face contact with its customer base and those in the hospitality sector.

 The City also utilized CDBG funding during the 2019 program year to assist several agencies to provide public service activities.
 Initiatives included crime awareness, employment training, senior services, and youth services.
 These programs either provided services to areas of the City which are comprised of at least 51% LMI households or provided direct services to LMI persons.
-The following 6 public service activities were assisted during the program year: Community Engagement, Crime Prevention, Housing Information Services, Living at Home Block Nurse Program, Neighborhood Non-Profits, and Youth Employment.
+The following 6 public service activities were assisted during the program year: Community Engagement, Crime Prevention, Housing Information Services, Living at Home Block Nurse Program, Neighborhood Non-Profits, and Youth Employment; a total of \$1,034,579 funded each of these activities.

 As part of its application and funding approval process, HUD requires the City to certify that at least 70% of CDBG project funds expended will principally benefit LMI persons.
 The City may select a one-, two-, or three-year period for this certification; the City has selected a 3-year period.
 2019 is the third and final year of the 3-year period and the City has expended 89.65% of its allocation on activities benefitting LMI households.
-The remaining funds were expended on activities which eliminated slum and blight conditions.
+The remaining funds were allocated for activities which eliminated slum and blight conditions and public improvement/public facility benefiting LMI households, \$400,793 and \$227,000, respectively, funded these activities.